Content Rework: Breathing New Life into Your Existing Content

 There are no set-in-stone best practices when it comes to choosing the best time for content rework.
 It really depends on the subject matter of a specific piece of content and its performance.
 Some articles are evergreen.

-For example, imagine the article called "Nutritive benefits of collagen supplementation".
-It is not likely to change much or at all.
-It can perform well and be in the top of the search for years, and if it performs well, there is not much reason to touch it.
+For example, imagine the article titled "Nutritional Benefits of Collagen Supplementation."
+It is unlikely to change much, or at all.
+It can perform well and stay at the top of the search for years.
+If it performs well, there's not much reason to change it.

 But if you notice a drop in performance and you don't know why, you might check what's taking you over in the SERP and notice that there are now articles that link to the latest study about collagen peptide absorption in 2025.
 Well, that's a good time for content rework and updating with the latest information.